-When visiting for the first time, or even as someone living in Vienna, it can sometimes be overwhelming trying to figure out where, exactly, you should go to find the best traditional Austrian food in Vienna.
+When visiting for the first time, or even as someone living here, it can sometimes be overwhelming trying to figure out where to eat in Vienna.

 Sometimes it’s the pubs that look like the dingiest, weird, old-man bars that end up having the most incredible food.